x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 For more advanced scenarios, you may be able to deploy Azure Active Directory (Azure AD) Connect to provision your Mail Users.
 See [Deploy Microsoft 365 Directory Synchronization in Microsoft Azure](/office365/enterprise/deploy-office-365-directory-synchronization-dirsync-in-microsoft-azure) for an overview, and [Set up directory synchronization for Microsoft 365](/office365/enterprise/set-up-directory-synchronization) for setup instructions.
 Then, you need to deploy an Exchange server in your on-premises environment for user management, and mail-enable your users using this server.
 For more information, see [How and when to decommission your on-premises Exchange servers in a hybrid deployment](../../ExchangeHybrid/decommission-on-premises-exchange.md) and [Manage mail users](/Exchange/ExchangeServer/recipients/mail-users.md).
 Once the Mail Users have been created in Microsoft 365, the Azure AD Connect may need to be disabled in order to allow the migration process to convert these users into mailboxes - see [Turn off directory synchronization for Microsoft 365](/office365/enterprise/turn-off-directory-synchronization).

 We recommend that the primary address (sometimes referred to as the "User ID") for each user be at the primary domain (such as "will@fabrikaminc.net").
-Typically, this means that the primary email address should match between Microsoft 365 or Office 365 and Google Workspace.
+Typically, this positioning means that the primary email address should match between Microsoft 365 or Office 365 and Google Workspace.
 If any user is provisioned with a different domain for their primary address, then that user should at least have a proxy address at the primary domain.
 Each user should have their `ExternalEmailAddress` point to the user in their Google Workspace routing domain ("will@gsuite.fabrikaminc.net").
 The users should also have a proxy address that will be used for routing to their Microsoft 365 or Office 365 routing domain (such as "will@o365.fabrikaminc.net").

 > [!NOTE]
 > We recommend that the Default MRM Policy and Archive policies be disabled for these users until after their migration has been completed.
 When such features remain enabled during migration, there is a chance that some messages will end up being considered "missing" during the content verification process.